 - 2015 Domaine Skouras Red St. George-Cabernet Sauvignon Peloponnese

 The Skouras red wine is one of the best recommendations in the 10-15$ wine range.
 Not only is this a cheap yet high-quality red wine but it also has Beaujolais like fresh cherry flavors.
-This red wine is produced by Domaine Skouras and goes well with duck, goose, and game Birds.
+This red wine is produced by Domaine Skouras and goes well with duck, goose, and game.
 In terms of notes, you will have a 90% indicative blend and 10% Aghiorghitiko.

 - 2014 Bibi Graetz Casamatta Toscana IGT

 The Bibi Graetz is made from Sangiovese which is Graetz’s entry-level red wine.
 Because of its price, this is a super value red wine that has plums and flavors of cherry.
 This wine has around 12 % alcohol.
 Bibi Graetz comes from Tuscany, Italy.
 The beer is best consumed alongside beef and venison.
 There are not many options that you will get in the range between 10-15%.

 - 2015 Di Majo Norante Sangiovese Terre Degli Osci

 Di Majo Norante Sangiovese is a 100% Sangiovese grown in the Ramitello and Martarosa vineyards and is hand-harvested in October.
 A wine like this is aged in stainless steel and also in large oak barrels for six months to get a greater taste, smoothness, and softness and also this is a wine that preserves the supple fruit like the character of Sangiovese.
 The color looks very red, aromas of violets and red berries.